Not Just Another Fluffy Article About Recession Proofing Your Manufacturing Business

 4. Engaging your past clients frequently with short email or social media messages

-If you did a lot of things wrong, and you did those items listed above, your company would likely stay successful in a recession.
+If you did a lot of things wrong, and you did those items listed above, your company would likely stay successful for the long term.
 I’ve seen it repeatedly, how simple marketing actions can generate vast numbers of leads and keep your business flush.
+This topic is more pertinent in 2024 than it has been for several years.
+Although the major focus for the last few years has been on workforce, more manufacturers now are feeling the pinch of a tightening economy.

-So why do so manufacturing companies die in a recession if it’s that easy to survive?
+So why do so manufacturing companies die in a recession if surviving and thriving simply means following the 4 step list above?
 In the 2008 Recession we lost 2.3 million manufacturing jobs and by all accounts, the one we’re facing now could be worse.
-The comprehensive list of reasons is as follows:
+The reasons why certainly include less of an economic pie to be divided, but just because there’s less overall, doesn’t mean that you can scoop up a larger percentage of that market share.

 • They don’t have a good marketer who can successfully implement the steps above.